The best waxers in London

 Otylia Roberts is credited as the woman who bought the Brazilian to London.
 She’s been making Londoners hairless for 30 years, so she really knows what she’s doing.
 All hair removal treatments use hot wax (far less painful than strip waxing), made from beeswax and other natural ingredients.
 Housed in slick Marylebone hairdressers Gielly Green, this is definitely a luxury offering.
 Prices for a bikini wax range from £27 to £57.

 On a Soho back street is this attractive salon dedicated to de-fuzzing busy Londoners.
 House of Wax aims to take the fuss out of hair removal, it’s open late and takes lunchtime appointments so that you can fit your hair removal needs around work.
-Pricing is good too, with a Hollywood wax a bargain at £30.
-It’s recently opened a second branch in Shoreditch.
+Pricing is good too, with a Hollywood wax a bargain at £35 if you book online.
+It’s recently opened a second branch in Shoreditch and a third in Aldgate.

 This futuristic-looking salon on the King’s Road takes waxing very seriously.
 Set up in Berlin in 2005 with the aim of creating a salon where waxing wasn’t an afterthought, it now has outposts across Europe.
 The decor is pristine – all white walls and splashes of colour – and it prides itself on its highly experienced therapists (or ‘depiladora’, as they call them).
 Prices are reasonable at £20-£47 to have your bikini line seen to.